Manure may smell, but as a source of fertility for your soil, it’s hard to beat. It’s also one of the best compost materials you can use.

 Fresh manure v. rotted manure

-- Fresh manure contains more soluble nitrogen, while composted manure contains more fixed nitrogen.
+- contains more soluble nitrogen, while composted manure contains more fixed nitrogen,

-- Fresh manure is more likely to contain pathogens, although some manures are more susceptible to than pathogens than others.
+- is more likely to contain pathogens, although some manures are more susceptible to pathogens than others,

-- Fresh manure is likely to smell unpleasant – composted manure has a pleasant earthy smell.
+- is more likely to smell unpleasant – composted manure has a pleasant earthy smell.